Read This First

 Prompt 4: Write an essay on the relevance of existentialism in today’s technology-laden world.

-The Relevance of Existentialism in Today’s Technology-Laden World is where the argument earns or loses its force.
+The Relevance of Existentialism in Today’s Technology-Laden World matters only if it survives the strongest pressure against it.

-The section turns on The Relevance of Existentialism in Today’s Technology-Laden World, Existentialism and Individual Freedom, and Authenticity in the Digital Age.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep The Relevance of Existentialism in Today’s Technology-Laden World, Existentialism and Individual Freedom, and Authenticity in the Digital Age in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep The Relevance of Existentialism in Today’s Technology-Laden World distinct from Existentialism and Individual Freedom.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep The Relevance of Existentialism in Today’s Technology-Laden World distinct from Existentialism and Individual Freedom.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 - The Relevance of Existentialism in Today’s Technology-Laden World: In an era characterized by rapid technological advancements and digital interconnectedness, the relevance of existentialism remains significant.